Aldo Garòsci: Irene

-During the liberation struggle Aldo Garòsci and Irene Nunberg (1911-1995) came across one another.
+During the liberation struggle Aldo Garòsci and Irene Nunberg (1911–1995) came across one another.
 Nunberg was originally from Będzin in Silesia (and, after 1918, in Poland).
-She had been married to Manlio Rossi-Doria since 1937, and had shared his internal exile in Basilicata (near the Gulf of Taranto) till approximately one year before the liberation, when she had returned to the capital and become a liberation activist.
-During the final year of Rome's German occupation she worked as a contributing editor on "Italia Libera", the clandestine daily newspaper of the "Action Party".
+She had been married to Manlio Rossi-Doria since 1937, and had shared his internal exile in Basilicata (near the Gulf of Taranto) till approximately one year before the 1944 liberation, when she had returned to the capital and become a resistance fighter.
+During the final year of Rome's German occupation she worked as a contributing editor on L'Italia Libera, the clandestine daily newspaper of the PdA.
 Despite the probable annulment of his marriage in 1943, Garòsci may also have considered himself still married at this time, but fascism and the war had separate each from his/her respective spouse.
 The two of them teamed up permanently in Rome, and at some point after 1945, married one another.
-Irene already brought two daughters from her first marriage, Anna e Marina.
+Irene already brought two daughters from her first marriage, Anna and Marina.
 A third daughter, Adriana, was born in 1950 by her marriage to Garòsci.